xuchen66/sphinx-emdocs/source/serialEM-note-make-all-LMM-maps.rst

 #.
 Setup image condition.
 I do it inside or SerialEM Low-Dose mode.
 I use
    **Search** area for the job.
-On our Krios with GIF/K2, I set mag for **Search** as 220X (I cannot go lower as wish, because some hardware piece in lower portion of column will start to cut into image.).
+On our Krios with GIF/K2, I set mag for **Search** as 220X (I cannot go lower as wish, because some hardware piece in lower portion of column will start to cut into image, unless with very large IS offset for LD_Search).
 #.
 Setup proper exposure and binning for **Search** parameter from camera
    control panel.
 I usually use binning 2, exposure 1 seconds, and in Linear mode (mP mode, Spotsize 8).